 Impressed, but not surprised.
 The Arctis has generally been the best line of gaming headsets on the market since its introduction back in 2016, and I didn't really expect SteelSeries to cut corners on its first budget peripheral.

 While the Arctis 1 doesn't offer as precise a fit as the more expensive Arctis headsets, it still sounds great, looks sleek and works with just about every platform out there.
-I'd still recommend the Arctis 3 if you can lay out another $30 up front, but the Arctis 1 is, for the moment, as good as $50 gaming headsets get.
+I'd still recommend the Arctis 3 if you can lay out another $30 up front, but the Arctis 1 is king of the best cheap gaming headsets.

 The Arctis 1 is simple and attractive, although not quite as simple and attractive as its more expensive counterparts.
 The headset features a black plastic chassis with foam earcups.
 That's all fine, although "plain" describes it better than "elegant."